ipspace/netlab/docs/module/bgp.md

       community: [standard, extended]
 ```

 * A dictionary with two keys: **ibgp** and **ebgp**.
 The value of each key could be a string or a list (see above).
-The following example sets a network-wide default -- send standard and extended communities to IBGP neighbors, and standard communities to EBGP neighbors (this is the global default set in global **topology-defaults.yml** file).
+The following example sets a network-wide default -- send standard and extended communities to the IBGP neighbors and standard communities to EBGP neighbors (this is the global default set in the built-in **topology-defaults.yml** file).

 ```
 bgp: